You are using an unsupported browser Please switch to a supported browser so you can get the best experience on this site

 The first thing anyone should do with their credit report is to check it for errors.
 They do happen.
 A previous loan could be paid off but still show up as abandoned.
 Next, please write a letter to each of the credit bureaus requesting they fix errors and provide them with proof of your status.
 That may mean calling the original lender to get a "paid in full" letter if you don't have one available.

 One available option is to prequalify with other lenders.
 Lenders are different, and some cater to those with less-than-perfect credit.
-Many will do a soft credit check, so it won't affect your credit score.
+Many will do a soft credit check so that it won't affect your credit score.

 You can try a credit union; these not-for-profit institutions may be more willing to look at your entire financial picture and offer a loan.
 Another option is to back your loan request with money from your savings.
 A bank or credit union sometimes offers a loan that matches your saved money.
 Repaying such a loan will improve your credit score and build your banking relationship.